libktx/ktx/freetype-async/README.md

 import ktx.freetype.async.*

 fun initiateAssetStorage(): AssetStorage {
   // Coroutines have to be enabled.
-AssetStorage uses an asynchronous executor, so concurrency level has to be above 0. enableKtxCoroutines(asynchronousExecutorConcurrencyLevel = 1)
+AssetStorage uses an asynchronous executor,
+  // so concurrency level has to be above 0.
+See ktx-async documentation. enableKtxCoroutines(asynchronousExecutorConcurrencyLevel = 1)

-  val assetStorage = AssetStorage() assetStorage.registerFreeTypeFontLoaders()
+  val assetStorage = AssetStorage()
-  return assetStorage
+  // Calling registerFreeTypeFontLoaders is necessary in order to load TTF/OTF files. assetStorage.registerFreeTypeFontLoaders() return assetStorage
 }